ricsanfre/pi-cluster/docs/_docs/dns.md

 ##### Integration with Kube-Prom-Stack

-In case Prometheus server is deployed in Kuberentes cluster using kube-prometheus-stack (i.e Prometheus Operator), Prometheus Operator CRD `ScrapeConfig` resource can be used to automatically add configuration for scrapping metrics from node exporter.
+In case Prometheus server is deployed in Kubernetes cluster using kube-prometheus-stack (i.e Prometheus Operator), Prometheus Operator CRD `ScrapeConfig` resource can be used to automatically add configuration for scrapping metrics from node exporter.

 -   Create Prometheus Operator ScrapeConfig resources